JestonBlu/STAT626_PROJECT/README.md

-# STAT659_PROJECT
+# Time Series Analysis Project

-Time Series Analysis Project
+#### We can use this readme file to keep track of due dates and items to be completed